Who is this article relevant to?

 - Make sure you are connected to a 5GHz network.

-- You have not connected a charged battery (with a minimum 2A output) to the power supply cable of the Smartgloves.
+- Make sure you have connected a charged battery (with a minimum 2A output) to the power supply cable of the Smartgloves after applying the WiFi settings

 Windows Firewall can sometimes block the communication between the Smartgloves and Rokoko Studio (which Studio will sometimes tell you by returning an error code 0010 when applying the WiFi settings).
 Please follow these steps: